Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 Digital government initiatives often fail not at the core, but at the seams.

 As agencies and coalitions move toward federated architectures, they encounter a maturity patchwork: partners with different capabilities must coordinate critical actions without a central authority that can compel alignment.
 In this condition, the interface becomes the risk surface.
-Ownership, meaning, and decision rights are frequently unclear.
+This is the Sovereign Seam.

 Workshop focus: Interface Stewardship, the practice of engineering governance at the handoff when integration across partners cannot be assumed or compelled.

-Relevant contexts include European Health Data Space, NATO Federated Mission Networking, and other cross-boundary trust ecosystems.
+Relevant contexts include European Health Data Space, Coalition Federated Mission Networking, and other cross-boundary trust ecosystems.

 2) Method: a universal stress test simulation